standupmaths/xmastree2021/README.md

 This repository contains the code and coordinates used for Matt's 2021 Christmas tree, as featured in ["My 500-LED xmas tree got into Harvard."](https://youtu.be/WuMRJf6B5Q4).

 `coords_2021.csv` are the coordinates of Matt's 2021 tree in GIFT format.

-The first few entries are identically because they were scanned incorrectly and so were set to the same value as the first 'correct' LED.
+⚠️ The first few entries are identical because they were scanned incorrectly and so were set to the same value as the first 'correct' LED.

 `light_fixer.py` is the original source code from the video.
 It corrects coordinates in 'pixel space' but does not convert to GIFT.